“Islamic Democracy” Arrested? Resistance to Authoritarian Transition in Turkey

 Dr. Halil Ibrahim Yenigün is currently a visiting scholar in Islamic studies at Stanford University, having been dismissed from his position as assistant professor of political theory at Istanbul Commerce University soon after Erdoğan’s regime began the purge and persecution of academics who signed the Academics for Peace petition.
 He researches and publishes on comparative political theory, with a focus on contemporary Muslim political thought.

-Dr. Yenigün joins us on campus as a part of the Scholars at Risk program.
+Dr. Yenigün joined us on campus as a part of the Scholars at Risk program.
 Scholars at Risk is an international network to which UT belongs that assists threatened scholars and promotes academic freedom.
 More information about the Scholars at Risk program is available here.

 Supporters